College and Career

 How You Can Help

 Ut wisi enim ad minim veniam, quis nostrud exerci tation ullamcorper suscipit lobortis nisl ut aliquip ex ea commodo consequat.
 Duis autem vel eum iriure dolor in hendrerit.

 The Business-Education Roundtables have supported the development and implementation of Industry-Infused Project-Based Learning (PBL), an innovative and unique model that responds directly to the needs of our local economy.

 In 2016, 70 teachers were trained to implement this model of PBL.
 As part of the process, 50 business partners worked with teachers to develop and plan their PBL units.
 In addition, 14 teachers participated in an advanced “train-the-trainer” training to develop our community’s capacity for the industry-infused PBL model.

 In 2017, the Business-Education Roundtables model was re-designed to focus on providing support to pairs of educators and business partners to design and implement an authentic project.
 Roundtable participants engage in a series of exchanges at businesses and at schools to identify and shape project ideas.
 Career pathways projects are then implemented in classrooms with students during the spring semester.
-A project showcase at the end of the year allows for countywide sharing of successes.
+Project showcases at the end of the year allow for countywide sharing of successes.